Nacho114/sqlwhisper/README.md

-# Stock Whisper
+# SQL Whisper

 ## Summary

 This is a simple mock workflow to read from an PostgreSQL database with futures data via natural language.
 It uses llamaindex under the hood.

-Code found under `stockwhisper/` was written without the help of llm's
+Code found under `sqlwhisper/` was written without the help of llm's

 Code outside it, such as that in `populate_db` was mostly written with the help of Claude.